des4maisons/til/thoughts/random.md

+- Proposing a change of course when you are not in charge, esp in an emergency:

+    1. Start by getting the captain’s attention.
+(Hey, Mike.)
+    2. Express your concern.
+(I’m worried that the thunderstorm has moved over the airport.)
+    3. State the problem as you see it.
+(We might get some dangerous wind shear.)
+    4. Propose a solution.
+(Let’s hold until the storm is clear of the airport.)
+    5. Get an explicit agreement.
+(Does that sound good to you, Mike?)
+- Admit that most information is not actionable
 - Idea: Press-release-driven-development / -strategy.
 Eg, what's the press release for your team 2 years from now, what do you have to do to get there
 - In a new git repo, use the first (empty) commit's message to describe the